propstg/esx-blarglebus/README.md

 # esx-blarglebus
 Adds a bus driver job to drive NPCs around, with a few default routes.
-Airport shuttle route starts near the airport.
-LS metro starts at the Strawberry station under the highway.
-Scenic route starts at the Dashound Bus Center in Los Santos.
+* Airport shuttle route starts near the airport.
+* LS metro starts at the Strawberry station under the highway.
+* Scenic route starts at the Dashound Bus Center in Los Santos.

+### Probably does not work with onesync, in a crash-your-clients sort of way.
+Any help welcome, as I have not been able to recreate the error.

 ## Download & Installation